microsoft/cookiecutter-python-flask-clean-architecture/{{cookiecutter.repo_name}}/README.md

-# Cookiecutter actix simple clean architecture
+# Cookiecutter flask clean architecture
 This is a reusable Python Flask template.
 The project is based on Flask in combination with SQLAlchemy ORM.

 Complete list of features the template provides: